Viralize/shamash/README.md

 Cloud Dataproc also easily integrates with other Google Cloud Platform (GCP) services, giving you a powerful and complete platform for data processing, analytics, and machine learning.

-Due to different usage patterns (e.g., high load during work hours, no usage overnight), the cluster may become either underprovisioned (users experience, lousy performance) or overprovision (cluster is idle, causing a waste of resources and unnecessary costs).
+Due to different usage patterns (e.g. high load during work hours, no usage overnight), the cluster may become either underprovisioned (user experience lousy performance) or overprovision (cluster is idle causing a waste of resources and unnecessary costs).

 However, while autoscaling has become state-of-the-art for applications in GCP, currently there exists no out-of-the-box solution for autoscaling of Dataproc clusters.

-The "Shamash" autoscaling tool actively monitors the performance of Dataproc clusters and automatically scales the cluster up and down where appropriate.
+The Shamash autoscaling tool actively monitors the performance of Dataproc clusters and automatically scales the cluster up and down where appropriate.
 Shamash adds and removes nodes based on the current load of the cluster.

-We built Shamash on top of Google App Engine utilizing a serveries architecture.
+We built Shamash on top of Google App Engine utilizing a serverless architecture.

 ### Highlights
 * Serverless operation